jingkaihe/momm/README.md

 ```
   $ momm rate GBP CNY                  # Exchange rate by default is today.
   $ momm exchange 100 GBP USD 2014-3-1 # Exchange rate at 2013-3-1
+  $ momm update                        # Fetch feeds from remote and update the storage
 ```

 #### Ruby